Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Proposed method: AISP

 \subsection{Implementation}

 We have explained the formulation of AISP.
 In this section, we will explain the technique to enhance the practical performance and parallelism in implementation. \paragraph{Relaxation of constraints} As discussed above, $\lambda$ can be regarded as a temperature parameter.
 Small $\lambda$ allows deviation from the base LLM, but large $\lambda$ causes numerical instability~\citep{williams2018information}.
-To achieve both numerical stability and large penalties, we relax $\mathbb{P}$ as $p(V|\alpha\hat{U},\sigma)$ from $p(V|\bm{0},\sigma)$ where $0\!<\!\alpha\!<\!1$ by introducing the technique in MPPI \citep{williams2018information}.
-Under this relaxation, the weight $\bar{w}^i$ becomes
+To achieve both numerical stability and large penalties, we relax $\mathbb{P}$ as $p(V|\alpha\hat{U},\sigma^2)$ from $p(V|\bm{0},\sigma^2)$ where $0\!<\!\alpha\!<\!1$ by using the technique in MPPI \citep{williams2018information}. $\alpha $ and $\lambda$ control the strength of the KL regularization (Appendix~\ref{app:KL}).
+As a result, the weight $\bar{w}^i$ becomes